Nuvolect/SecureSuite-Android/SecureSuite/Security.md

 Security Dependencies
 ---------------------

-SS uses the Guardian Project SQLCipher
+1. Guardian Project SQLCipher
-SS also uses Java's standard security packages
+2. Java's standard security packages
+3. Android Keystore
+4. YubiKey NEO

 Data in Place
 -------------

-1. The SS SQLCipher database uses a volume 32 character password, randomly generated using Math.random()
+1. The SS SQLCipher database uses a randomly generated 32 character password.
-2. It is encrypted and stored in the Apps private data area
+2. The database is encrypted and stored in the app private data area
-3. The encryption key is generated from a static application key and the user account email address
+3. The database passphrase is itself encrypted using an Android Keystore public key and saved in Android standard preferences.
+4. On startup a Keystore private key is used to decrypt the database passphrase into memory.
+It is used to open the database then the memory is cleared.

-4. The user can replace the 32 character password (future)
+5. The user can re-key the database using their own passphrase.

 Data in Motion
 --------------

-1. SS uses a self signed security certificate for https communications
+1. SS uses a self signed security certificate for https communications.
-2. The certificate cannot be validated by the browser, hence it generates nasty warnings
+2. The certificate cannot be validated by the browser, hence it generates nasty warnings.
+3. The header utilized a security token to authenticate each https request, http requests are blocked.

 Vulnerabilities
 ---------------

-1. Math.random() can be predicted, it is used to create the initial database password
+1. Math.random() can be predicted, it is used to create the initial database password.
-2. The static encryption key can be derived if the user account email is captured
-3. The static encryption key can be seen when reverse engineering the application
-4. Certain memory locations hold sensitive information
+2. Certain memory locations hold sensitive information.
+3. Brute force database passphrase, app entry passphrase, YubiKey, or network https encryption.

 Security Improvements
 ---------------------

-1. Obscure the static enceryption key making reverse engineering more difficult
-2. Clear memory holding sensitive information after use
+1. Clear memory holding sensitive information after use.
+2. Make failed password entry on Android app and web app more sophisticated.
+3. Replace Math.random().
+4. Use CORS or some method to leverage a confirmed security certificate.